Setup

 In order to create a reaction panel, head over to the web dashboard and select your server.
 If unfamiliar with how to do that, read our guide on the web dashboard here.

-Once on your server's main settings page, select Reaction Panels in the top navigation bar to be taken to the reaction panel configuration page which looks as follows:
+Once on your server's main settings page, select Ticket Panels in the navigation bar to be taken to the ticket panel configuration page which looks as follows:

 Reaction panel page